material-components/material-components-web/packages/mdc-slider/README.md

-`mdc-slider-rail-color($color)` | Sets the color of the rail (aka track) `mdc-slider-thumb-color($color)` | Sets the color of the thumb (grab handle) `mdc-slider-focus-halo-color($color)` | Sets the color of the focus halo `mdc-slider-value-pin-fill-color($color)` | Sets the fill color of the value indicator pin `mdc-slider-value-pin-ink-color($color)` | Sets the ink color of the value indicator pin
+`mdc-slider-rail-color($color)` | Sets the color of the rail (aka track) `mdc-slider-thumb-color($color)` | Sets the color of the thumb (grab handle) `mdc-slider-focus-halo-color($color)` | Sets the color of the focus halo `mdc-slider-value-pin-fill-color-accessible($color)` | Sets the fill color of the value indicator pin and automatically sets an accessible ink color with high contrast
+`mdc-slider-value-pin-fill-color($color)` | Sets the fill color of the value indicator pin `mdc-slider-value-pin-ink-color($color)` | Sets the ink color of the value indicator pin